gcwarner1/DTIDistance/README.md

 7.)
 Make plots.
 To make box and whisker plots edit and run PlottingScripts/make_box_plots.py.
 To make simple histogram representation of the FA/MD distribution of a single map edit and run PlottingScripts/makeBasicPlot.py.
 To make cumulative frequency histograms and obtain the Kolmogorov-Smirnov test statistic edit and run PlottingScripts/make_cumulative_Kolmogrov_plot.py

 This code has been heavily refactored in order to make it more useful to other researchers.
-The original code that was actually used to perform the analysis in the "Characterization of Diffusion Metric Map Similarity in Data from a Clinical PACS using the Histogram Distance" paper can be found in the "legacy_code" directory.
+The original code that was actually used to perform the analysis in Warner GC and Helmer KG (2018) Characterization of Diffusion Metric Map Similarity in Data From a Clinical Data Repository Using Histogram Distances.
+Front.
+Neurosci.
+12:133. doi: 10.3389/fnins.2018.00133 can be found in the "legacy_code" directory.